mep-agency/local-dev-db/README.md

 While this tool is designed to be installed as a dependency in your projects, it actually runs as a single database server.
 This makes it possible to optimize resources when working on multiple projects at the same time.

-Feel free to install this tool as a dependency in any project where you need a MariaDB/MySQL database, CLI commands will act on the same instance and all your databases will share the same storage volume.
+Feel free to install this tool as a dependency in any project where you need a MySQL/MariaDB database, CLI commands will act on the same instance and all your databases will share the same storage volume.

 ## Features

-- Runs a fully-featured MariaDB server without touching your local system
+- Runs a fully-featured MySQL server without touching your local system
 - Runs a PhpMyAdmin instance attached to the DB server so you can manage your databases with no additional software
 - Provides you with a simple set of CLI commands do run common tasks:
   - Create/drop databases and dedicated users